 Patterns in Northern Landscapes, part two are available individually or as part of the collection.
 During the pre-order period, the ebook is available at a special, discounted price of $24.95.
 The first pattern, Filigree and Shadow Stole was released on October 17, 2015.
-The rest of the patterns were published over the next twelves and once the patterns are released individually, the eBook version of the patterns will be uploaded (November 2016).
+The rest of the patterns were published over eighteen months and once the patterns have been released individually, the eBook version of the patterns will be uploaded (end of May/early June 2017).
 At that time the price of the eBook rises to $35.95 (full retail price of patterns is $75).

 If you choose to purchase individual patterns from the collection you will still be able to take advantage of the ebook pricing.
 Once you purchase the equivalent of $35.95 in patterns from Northern Landscapes, part two, the rest of the patterns will be automatically added to your cart/library.